Computer Policies of the Daphne Public Library

 1. General Use of Computers

-Reservations for group use must be made well in advance (2 weeks+) and with approval of the Library Director.
-Time limits for reservations must be previously approved by Director.
+Reservations for group use must be made well in advance (2 weeks+) and with approval of the Library Director or Computer Technician.
+Time limits for reservations must be previously approved by the Library Director or Computer Technician.
 Reservations will be posted and public use of the lab will be denied during these training and/or presentation periods.

-At the time of initial use of the equipment, individuals will be required to register for a library card account at the Front Desk.
+At the time of initial use of the equipment, individuals will be required to either register for a library card account at the Front Desk or obtain a guest pass.
 Patrons must also read Daphne Public Library’s Computer ‘policies and procedures’ and agree to abide by the requirements in order to gain computer access.
 (Records of policy acceptance will be kept in a Computer Log File.)
-Visitors without cards may get a visitor’s pass.

 Patrons may not unplug, turn on, turn off, remove, modify, or damage computer equipment.
 Users may not reconfigure or attempt to reconfigure the computer or system.
 Users may not remove equipment from the booths or Lab.